ONSdigital/sdx-store/README.md

 ## Prerequisites

-A running instance of PostgreSQL.
+A running instance of PostgreSQL 9.4 or newer.
+Override environment variables or use default values as defined in settings.py to connect to the database.

 ## Installation